hardasmalanig-spring2021/ami/README.md

 # Amazon Machine Images(AMI)

-An Amazon Machine Image (AMI) provides the information required to launch an instance This application will help launch Amazon EC2 instance by building AMI using using AWS CLI and Hashicorp Packer
+An Amazon Machine Image (AMI) provides the information required to launch an instance This application will help launch Amazon EC2 instance by building AMI using using AWS CLI and  Packer

 ## Prerequistes